MalcolmMielle/bark_monitor/README.md

     {
       "api_key": "you api key",
       "output_folder": "where to save the recordings",
-      "config_folder": "where to save the telegram bot configuration" }
+      "config_folder": "where to save the telegram bot configuration", }

     ```